bcgov/ols-geocoder/batch_address_data_prep.md

 # Preparing You Address File for the Batch Geocoder

-The batch geocoder accepts a csv file containing one or more addresses in one of two schemas: unstructured address and structured address.
+The [Batch Geocoder](https://apps.gov.bc.ca/pub/cpf/secure/ws/apps/geocoder/multiple/) accepts a csv file containing one or more addresses in one of two schemas: unstructured address and structured address.

 Put your address data into an unstructured address file if you